mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 Both the inside and the outside of the dome are golden in colour but the inner dome is covered with exquisitely graven designs and bas-reliefs, depicting scenes from the Book of the Stars and the life of Pavabid.
-At the aft end of the wall, four metres from the floor, a golden iris door is set in the wall of the dome.
+At the aft end of the wall, four meters from the floor, a golden iris door is set in the wall of the dome.
 Glowing sunrays extend from it in every direction.
 One large ray extends directly down; a golden sliding door is set into it at floor level.
 The designs